 |$6.17||Provision of weekly DAA service for all eligible Patients who receive a DAA service|

-Participating Pharmacies must keep all relevant records for seven years, including service records, claim records and Patient information for DAA Program evaluation.
+Participating Pharmacies must keep all relevant records for seven years, including service records, claim records and Patient information.
 The records may be electronic or hard copy.
 The Pharmacy Programs Administrator is responsible for auditing the DAA Program.
 If an audit is conducted, the Approved Provider will be required to produce supporting documentation.
 Providers found to be in breach of the DAA Program Rules may be subject to penalties.

 Please refer to the Portal User Guide – DAA that is available from the Downloads section of this page.